Tigers hit 4 homers in 1st inning, drill Pirates 11-5

 Ivan Nova (1-0) nearly let a big early lead slip away.
 The veteran, who played two-plus seasons for the Pirates from 2016-18, gave up five runs on six hits with three walks and three strikeouts.

 Kevin Newman tied a career-high with four hits and drove in two runs for Pittsburgh.

-The Tigers arrived in Pittsburgh hitting .205 on the season.
-The team’s average has now risen to .239 following two games against the Pirates’ battered pitching staff.
+The Pirates have dropped 9 of 10.

 Holland, who made the team out of summer camp after signing a minor league deal in the offseason, needed to eat up some innings after the Pirates churned through eight pitchers on Friday.